As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Caution when using lemon essential oil – You should not use this oil immediately before going out in the sun as the sun’s rays react with all citrus oils causing discoloration and irritation.
+Caution when using lemon essential oil – You should not use this oil just before going out in the sun as the sun’s rays react with all citrus oils causing discoloration and irritation.

 Ylang-Ylang Essential Oil

-Ylang-Ylang is often used for reducing stress and anxiety, soothing headaches, alleviating nausea, lowering high blood pressure, stimulating hair growth, fighting intestinal problems, and reducing the effects of certain skin conditions.
-To get the health benefits of ylang ylang for any of the above purposes, simply add a few drops into your diffuser and inhale the dispersed vapors.
+Ylang-Ylang essential oil is wonderful for reducing stress and anxiety, soothing headaches, and alleviating nausea.
+To get the health benefits of ylang-ylang for any of the above purposes, simply add a few drops into your diffuser and inhale the dispersed vapors.

-The strong, unmistakable scent of ylang ylang essential oil serves as a potent aphrodisiac.
-If you’re planning a romantic bath with your significant other, adding a few drops of ylang ylang oil into the bath water will arouse and enhance your sensual feelings.
+The strong, unmistakable scent of ylang-ylang essential oil serves as a potent aphrodisiac.
+If you’re planning a romantic bath with your significant other, adding a few drops of ylang-ylang oil into your bath will arouse and enhance sensual feelings.

 Rosemary Essential Oil

-If you’re feeling stressed out and finding it difficult to stay focus, adding a few drops of rosemary oil to your bathwater or diffuser will help you relax and focus.
+If you’re feeling stressed out and finding it difficult to stay focused, adding a few drops of rosemary essential oil to your bath or diffuser will help you relax and focus.
 This essential oil can enhance memory and improve overall brain performance.

 Jasmine Essential Oil

 With its soothing and pleasant, it comes as no surprise that jasmine essential oil is best known for its relaxing properties.
 It requires a lot of jasmine flowers to extract a few drops of the oil, which is the main reason why it’s one of the most expensive oils available.

 Jasmine essential oil can be used to relieve mild depression, reduce tension and ease respiratory problems.
-It is often used combined with lavender, geranium and rose essential oils to reduce its heady aroma.
+It is often combined with lavender, geranium, and rose essential oils to reduce its heady aroma.

 This oil is also often used as a great home air freshener.